sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 GBTRegression
 --------------

-It validate held out test sets in order to know about high confidence using GBTRegression Node.
+It validates held out test sets in order to know about high confidence using GBTRegression Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^